 We reached Srinagar at around 3 pm and spent the next few hours in our hotel only.
 It was very hot outside and difficult to go sightseeing anywhere.

-In the evening, we decided to go to Pari Mahal but it was closed for tourists on that particular day.
+In the evening, we decided to go to Pari Mahal but it was closed to tourists on that particular day.
 We turned around and reached Dal Lake, saw the sunset, and stayed there till dark.

 We had no set plans about what we were going to do next or where were we going to visit.
 For the next few days, we stayed in Srinagar and visited the local attractions.